Enumerating Minimal Defensive Alliances: Definitions

 \item[$\tw(G)$] A \emph{tree decomposition} of~$G$ is given by a tree $T=(X,E_T)$ and a mapping $f:X\to 2^V$ such that (1) $\bigcup_{x\in X}f(x)=V$, (2) for each $\{u,v\}\in E$, there is some $x\in X$ with $f(x)\supseteq \{u,v\}$, and (3) for each $v\in V$, $X_v=\{x\in X\mid f(x)\ni v\}$ is connected in~$T$. $\tw(G,T,f)=\min\{\vert f(x)\vert - 1 \mid x\in X\}$ is the width of this decomposition, and the minimum width over all tree decompositions of~$G$ is the \emph{treewidth} of~$G$, written $\tw(G)$. \item[$\pw(G)$] If in the preceding definition, the tree happens to be a path, we speak of a path decomposition, and the minimum width over all path decompositions of~$G$ is the \emph{pathwidth} of~$G$, written $\pw(G)$. \item[$\td(G)$] An \emph{elimination forest} of $G$ is a rooted forest $F$ with the same vertex set as $G$, such that for each edge $\{u,v\}$ of $G$, $u$ is an ancestor of $v$ or $v$ is an ancestor of $u$ in~$F$.
 (This forest can contain edges that are not in $G$.)
 The \emph{treedepth} of a graph $G$, denoted by $\td(G)$, is the minimum depth of an elimination forest of~$G$. \item[$\vc(G)$] A \emph{vertex cover} of a graph $G$ is a vertex set such that each edge is incident to at least one vertex in the set. $\vc(G)$ is the minimum size of a vertex cover of $G$. \item[$\tc(G)$] A set of vertices $X \subseteq V$ is a \emph{twin-cover} of $G$ (see~\cite{Gan2015}) if, for every edge $e = \{u,v\}\in E$, either (1) $u\in X$ or $v\in X$ [i.e., this part fulfills a vertex cover property], or $u,v$ are true twins, i.e., $N[u]=N[v]$.
-The size of the smallest twin-cover is also called, slightly abusing notation, the twin-cover of~$G$, or $\tc(G)$ for short. \item[cograph] $G$ has cliquewidth~2 (or, is a cograph) \iffl every connected induced subgraph of~$G$ has diameter at most 2. \end{description} \end{toappendix} Now, we define the central notions of our paper.
-Let $G=(V,E)$ be an undirected graph. $A\subseteq V$ is a \emph{defensive alliance} if, for each $v\in A$, $\deg_A(v)+1\geq \deg_{\overline{A}}(v)$, where $\deg_X(v)$ is the number of neighbors $v$ has in the vertex set~$X$.
-A non-empty defensive alliance is called \emph{globally minimal} if no proper subset is a non-empty defensive alliance, while it is called \emph{locally minimal} if no proper subset obtained by removing a single vertex is a non-empty defensive alliance.
-From the very definition, we can deduce the following fact that will be tacitly used in many places in this paper: \begin{observation} A globally minimal defensive alliance is connected. \end{observation}
+The size of the smallest twin-cover is also called, slightly abusing notation, the twin-cover (number) of~$G$, or $\tc(G)$ for short. \end{description} \end{toappendix}